 Once you’ve nailed the onboarding process and you’ve got your customers fully ramped, don’t expect them to now have to fend for themselves.
 Your CS team needs to invest in them further by spending time with them after they’re fully onboarded.
-Make sure to ask them what success looks for their unique organization, get a full understanding of their pain points, and what they’re looking to accomplish from your product.
+Make sure to ask them what success looks like for their unique organization.
+Get a full understanding of their pain points, and what they’re looking to accomplish from your product.

-Elaborating further for this tip is Michał Suski, Co-Founder of Surfer SEO.
+Elaborating further on this tip is Michał Suski, Co-Founder of Surfer SEO.

 “Your customer success team should spend as much time with clients as possible, especially in the early stages.
 Observing your customers shows how fast they can get to the first meaningful outcome and allows customer success professionals to find obstacles that they can work to solve.”

 What works for one customer may not work for another, and vice versa.
 Even if you have multiple customers in the same industry, no two are exactly alike.
-Additionally, your customers are smart and will know when they’re being sent messages and emails without a personal touch, information, or context.
+Additionally, your customers are smart and will know when they’re being sent messages and emails without a personal touch.

 To establish a personal touch, Raitis Velps at Corebook suggests,

 “To establish a personal touch with your customers, consider adding them on LinkedIn.
 You can also offer them a choice for how they’d like to communicate as a way to be flexible to their needs and preferences.
 By allowing your customers to choose their preferred communication channel you allow them to be more confident that they will be taken care of and you are there to help them with all of their questions and concerns.”

-Elaborating further is Alan MacLachlan from Improves.co who shares their customer success best practice for how to establish a personal touch.
+Elaborating further is Alan MacLachlan from Improves.co who shares their customer success best practices for how to establish a personal touch.

-“I record each customer a short video to personally say thank you.
+“I record each customer in a short video to personally say thank you.
 We’re a small start-up and relying heavily on word-of-mouth marketing.
 Taking 60 seconds to say ‘thank you’ is a no-brainer for us.
 It’s unique and people talk about it with their friends, which is perfect.”